Southern Minnesota Regional Medical Examiner’s Office

 Your funeral home director can facilitate the process of obtaining a copy of the death certificate.

-Certified copies of death certificates can also be obtained from vital records offices in:
+You also can get certified copies of death certificates from vital records offices in:

 For hospice

-The Medical Examiner's Office is mandated to review all nonphysician-attended deaths (Minnesota State Statute 390.11, Subd.
+The Medical Examiner's Office is mandated to review all deaths not attended by a physician (Minnesota State Statute 390.11, Subd.
 1b).
-Nursing home residents are an exception to this rule, as they are all considered physician-attended deaths, and thus do not have to be registered in the system.
+Nursing home residents are exceptions to this rule.
+Deaths in nursing homes are all considered physician-attended deaths and do not have to be registered in the system.

 For funeral homes

-The Southern Minnesota Regional Medical Examiner's Office approves cremation requests electronically through the Minnesota Department of Health (MR&C).
-If the primary care physician signing the death certificate is not registered with the MR&C, please fax the copy of the death certificate to the state of Minnesota for entry.
+The Southern Minnesota Regional Medical Examiner's Office approves cremation requests electronically through the Minnesota Department of Health Minnesota Registration and Certification (MR&C).
+If the primary care physician signing the death certificate is not registered with the MR&C, please fax the copy of the death certificate to the state of Minnesota for entry into the system.
 We will promptly review the cremation request online.

 Contact information